 The Requirement to have Local Shareholding in Insurance and Reinsurance Companies

 Once the Insurance Act is operationalised, there will be need for 30 percent of the issued share capital of all insurance or reinsurance companies to be held by Zambians.
 Section 49 of the New Insurance Act provides that a licensed insurer or reinsurer shall not have less than 30 percent of the share capital owned by citizens of a citizen owned company.
-A citizen owned company is a company where 100 percent of its equity is owned by citizens and which citizens have significant control of the management of the company.
+A citizen-owned company is a company where citizens own 100 percent of its equity and citizens have significant control of the company’s management.

 The requirement to have citizens as shareholders also extends to insurance brokers.
 In fact, the local shareholding requirements for insurance brokers is higher than that of insurance or reinsurance businesses.